About the Author

 Precious metals: Gold and silver are often considered hedges against inflation, though the relationship isn't perfect.
 Over time, however, precious metals tend to keep pace with inflationary pressures.

 To be perfectly clear, if your goal is to build an inflation-resistant portfolio, you don't have to invest only in the things on this list.
-But by incorporating them into a diversified investment strategy, you can prepare your portfolio to not only weather the effects of inflation but also come out even stronger on the other side.
+But by incorporating them into a diversified investment strategy, you can prepare your portfolio not only to weather the effects of inflation but also to come out even stronger on the other side.

 There are some common misconceptions about inflation that can lead to mistakes for investors.
 So, let's take a minute to clear them up: